RAJMORE19/DevOps-Interview-Questions/containers/README.md

 ### **38. How do you upgrade a running application in Kubernetes?**

 **Answer:**
-Modify the image and apply the deployment:
+upgrade a running application using a rolling update strategy.
+I update the container image version in the Deployment, and Kubernetes gradually replaces old Pods with new Pods without downtime.

 ```sh
 kubectl set image deployment/my-app my-container=nginx:1.20